 Inspired by the “Heat Maps”, A&BC analyzed its own Engagement Map, to see how many creatives we served in the Field Foundation’s study area.
 We found barely any cross over, and avowed to reach artmakers in all 77 communities.

-Starting in January 2019 and carrying though 2020, the Arts & Business Council of Chicago (A&BC) will work to expand and deepen its delivery of programs and services through the 77 Communities Initiative (77CI) – a realignment of resources to prioritize supporting creative enterprises in divested communities.
+Starting in 2019, A&BC works to expand and deepen its delivery of programs and services through the 77 Communities Initiative (77CI) – a realignment of resources to prioritize supporting creative enterprises in historically divested communities.

-- Give principal consideration to minorities along with communities and organizations that are perpetually marginalized in the arts and culture landscape due to historical and cultural, political and socio-economic inequities;
+- Gives principal consideration to minorities along with communities and enterprises that are perpetually marginalized in the arts and culture landscape due to historical and cultural, political and socio-economic inequities;

-- Listen to and build relationship among volunteers, community stakeholders, and artist-entrepreneurs; and
+- Listens to and builds relationship among volunteers, community stakeholders, and creative-entrepreneurs; and

-- Co-create solutions and opportunities to advance our city’s creative aspirations and potential, as measured by increased creative production, philanthropic support, earned revenue, and readiness for and paths to capital services and procurement.
+- Co-creates solutions and opportunities to advance our city’s creative aspirations and potential, as measured by increased creative production, philanthropic support, earned revenue, and readiness for and paths to capital services and procurement.

 For more information on 77CI, email email@example.com.